noiz-x/Stunning-Gaaris-Snaget/README.md

   - The **anode** (longer leg) of the LED connects to pin **D13**.
   - The **cathode** (shorter leg) connects to one end of the resistor.
   - The other end of the resistor is connected to **GND**.

+For a detailed circuit diagram, refer to the KiCad schematic available in the `docs/arduino-blinker.pdf` file.

 ## Installation